microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 ## BinaryContent Graduation

-Currently Experimental for OpenAIFileService

-Encouraged to be used as a content for types that aren't specific.
-Similar to "octet-stream" in mime types.
+This content should be by content specializations or directly for types that aren't specific, similar to "application/octet-stream" mime type.

-> The MIME type for octet-stream, which is used for arbitrary binary data or a stream of bytes that doesn't fit any other more specific MIME type, is application/octet-stream.
+> **Application/Octet-Stream** is the MIME used for arbitrary binary data or a stream of bytes that doesn't fit any other more specific MIME type.
 This MIME type is often used as a default or fallback type, indicating that the file should be treated as pure binary data.

-This content works for both deferred (stream factory) and non-deferred content (byte array).

 #### Current